austriker27/ButtonComponent/README.md

 # Building a component button

-// mouse
+## button animation:
-on hover of whole section, circle bg fills in with secondary color and emits a circle
+on hover of whole section, circle bg fills in with secondary color, background grows without changing svg icon and emits a circle

 ## Project setup